dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md

 ## Initialize DB with test data

-EF6 can automatically create (or drop and re-create) a database for you when the application runs.
+EF 6 can automatically create (or drop and re-create) a database for you when the application runs.
 You can specify that the app create a database every time your application runs or only when the model is out of sync with the existing database.
-You can also write a `Seed` method that EF6 automatically calls after creating the database in order to populate it with test data.
+You can also write a `Seed` method that EF 6 automatically calls after creating the database in order to populate it with test data.

 The default behavior is to create a database only if it doesn't exist (and throw an exception if the model has changed and the database already exists).
 In this section, you specify that the app drops and re-creates the database whenever the model changes.
 Dropping the database causes the loss of all your data.
 This is generally okay during development, because the `Seed` method runs when the database is re-created and re-creates your test data.
 But in production you generally don't want to lose all your data every time you need to change the database schema.
 Later you'll see how to handle model changes by using Code First Migrations to change the database schema instead of dropping and re-creating the database.